20s: Student loan debt

 70s and older: Long-term care, fraud

 Seniors also often become the targets of financial scams that threaten to separate them from their nest eggs.
-And sometimes the children of seniors who "rob" their retirements.

 Do this instead: Before you reach retirement, factor the estimated cost of health care and long-term care into your financial plan.
 Consider getting long-term care insurance and taking steps to protect your assets by consulting an elder law attorney.